FEMA Flood Insurance Rate Maps Update for O‘ahu

-As part of the FIRMs update process, the preliminary maps undergo a 90-day public appeal and comment period from March 13, 2025 to June 10, 2025, where the public can appeal changes to their property’s flood risk designation, provide comments on the maps, and ask questions about the updates.
-Community review and feedback can result in more accurate FIRMs, better informing our community of their flood risk.
+As part of the FIRMs update process, the preliminary maps underwent a 90-day public appeal and comment period from March 13, 2025 to June 10, 2025.
+During the appeal period, the public was able to appeal changes to their property’s flood risk designation and provide comments on the maps.
+With the appeal period closed, FEMA then reviews and resolves all appeals and comments before issuing finalized FIRMs and the Letter of Final Determination (LFD).

 Get a Discount on Flood Insurance Premiums